Chart Color Schemes

 Gwynneville is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Gwynneville's cultural diversity is notable, with 36.9% of its residents speaking a language other than English at home and 40.7% born overseas.
-Christianity is the predominant religion in Gwynneville, accounting for 42.0% of the population.
-However, Islam is significantly overrepresented compared to Regional NSW, comprising 12.4% versus the regional average of 0.8%.
+Gwynneville has a high cultural diversity, with 36.9% of its population speaking a language other than English at home and 40.7% born overseas.
+The dominant religion is Christianity, comprising 42.0%.
+Islam is overrepresented at 12.4%, significantly higher than the Regional NSW average of 0.8%.

 Frequently Asked Questions - Diversity